01 of 06

 The History of Afternoon Tea credits Anna, the 7th Duchess of Bedford.
 Dinner was served around 9 pm which left the Duchess hungry and to stave this, she would order tea, bread, and cakes in her room.
 The habit caught on and afternoon tea was born.

 A traditional tea starts with finger sandwiches, followed by scones with butter, jam and or cream, then cakes and, of course, tea.Continue to 2 of 6 below.

 Afternoon Tea Recipes: Simple Sandwiches

-Afternoon tea starts with sandwiches.
-The sandwiches are usually made with thinly sliced bread and in posh establishments, the crusts are removed.
-There will usually be a mixture of white and brown bread sandwiches.
+Afternoon tea starts with sandwiches which are usually made with thinly sliced bread and often with the crusts removed.
+There will usually be both white and brown bread sandwiches.

-Between the slices of buttered bread, you might find any number of traditional fillings for afternoon tea sandwiches, which include:Continue to 3 of 6 below.
+Any number of traditional fillings for afternoon tea sandwiches may include:Continue to 3 of 6 below.

 03 of 06

 Super light, warm scones follow on from the sandwiches.
 The scones can be plain, fruit, or cheese.
 Plain or fruit will demand both butter, jam and or cream, and for the cheese, serve alone with butter.Continue to 4 of 6 below.